Syncleus/Ferma/docs/annotations/adjacency.md

 The argument for this method must be a `VertexFrame` or a class or interface which inherits from that class.

-This method will drop any existing edges with the specified label and create a single new edge to the vertex specified.
+This method will drop all existing edges with the specified label and create a single new edge to the vertex specified.
-If the specified vertex is already an adjacency than any edges already connected to it will be preserved.
+Of course if the direction is set to both then two new edges are created instead, one in each direction.
 Any newly created edges will not encode a type.

+!!! warning
+    If the vertex specified in the method's argument already has an edge forming an adjacency with this vertex and has matching direction and label attributes then that edge will be removed and recreated as a blank untyped edge with the same label.

 example: